tbmorrison/snaq-seq/README.md

 ```
 ## <a name="docker"></a> Docker Container-

-The SNAQ-SEQ pipeline is in a public container located on [DockerHub](https://hub.docker.com/r/accugenomics/snaq-seq).
+The SNAQ-Vsoft CLI pipeline is in a public container located on [DockerHub](https://hub.docker.com/r/accugenomics/snaq-seq).